MorganStenberg/TableTopTales/README.md

 One major bug that was found during the later stages of development of the site was with the rich text editor for creating and editing reviews.
 The issue was specifically with initializing the editor with the content of the review from the API when the user tries to edit their previously written review.
 First when trying with the Quill editor I could not get it to function properly in the edit page, with some trouble just initializing the content correctly in the first place and then with the editor consistently losing focus after typing.
 This was most likely related to how I was handling the changing state of the editor content.

 After much trial and error I still could not get it working properly and moved on to trying another editor, React Draft Wysiwyg, and had similar issues with the editor not handling the content correctly after initializing and with the content not being saved correctly.
-Tried several different methods of handling and initializing the content with the editor, including building the editor as a seperate component and trying to handle the state of the editor more locally, but could not get it working properly.
-So I finally moved on the the third editor, which was the CKEditor and that finally worked and solved all my issues both with the editor losing focus and issues with initializing the content.
+Tried several different methods of handling and initializing the content with the editor, including building the editor as a separate component and trying to handle the state of the editor more locally, but could not get it working properly.
+So I finally moved on the third editor, which was the CKEditor and that finally worked and solved all my issues both with the editor losing focus and issues with initializing the content.

 - Minor bugs and problems